Marmaduke Nixon

-Marmaduke George Nixon (1813 or 1814 – 27 May 1864) was a notable soldier in the New Zealand Wars.
-Born at Malta, he joined the British Army in 1831, spending most of his career as an officer in British India with the 39th Regiment of Foot.
+Marmaduke George Nixon (1813 or 1814 – 27 May 1864) was a soldier in the New Zealand Wars.
+Born in Malta, he joined the British Army in 1831, spending most of his career as an officer in British India with the 39th Regiment of Foot.
 He left the British Army in 1851 and shortly afterwards emigrated to New Zealand to take up farming in South Auckland.
 In 1860, during one of the main phases of the New Zealand Wars, he formed and led a cavalry unit in defence of South Auckland.
 He later participated in the Invasion of the Waikato as commander of Nixon's Horse, another cavalry unit.
 He was one of the highest ranking casualties of the New Zealand Wars when he died on 27 May 1864 from wounds received in an attack earlier in the year on a village at Rangiaowhia.
 He was also a Member of Parliament, representing the largely rural electorate of Franklin from 1861 up until his death.